inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/211-using-map-composer.rst

    be good for this project.

 8. Add a frame by clicking the box next to :guilabel:`Frame`.
-   Configure the frame color and border thickness.
+   Configure the frame colour and border thickness.

 .. image:: /static/training/beginner/qgis-inasafe/image259.*
    :align: center